mui/toolpad/docs/getting-started.md

 # Getting started

-This page will guide you into creating your very first MUI Studio application.
+This page will guide you into creating your very first MUI Toolpad application.
 We will create a "hello world" type of application that will ask for a name and print a greeting.

 ## Prerequisites

-Make sure you have a running MUI Studio instance.
+Make sure you have a running MUI Toolpad instance.
 If you don't know how to do that, please follow the [setup instructions](./setup.md).

 ## building your first application

-1. Open MUI Studio by navigating to [http://localhost:3000/](http://localhost:3000/) if you went through the docker setup, or otherwise the url MUI Studio is hosted under.
+1. Open MUI Toolpad by navigating to [http://localhost:3000/](http://localhost:3000/) if you went through the docker setup, or otherwise the url MUI Toolpad is hosted under.
 You'll be presented with an overview screen with all the applications available.
 If you've started from a fresh instance, there should be none present.

    ![Apps overview](./images/apps-overview.png)

 1. Click "create new" and choose a name for your application in the popup, then click "create".
-This will create a new MUI Studio application and the page will navigate to the application editor.
+This will create a new MUI Toolpad application and the page will navigate to the application editor.

    ![Editor overview](./images/editor-overview.png)